 Issue 6: There is a lack of epidemiologic rigor in this study.
 In the results, the authors mention people >65 years were under-represented but it is not clear what reference they are using.
 Additionally, those further out from symptom onset to survey were more likely to have symptoms which suggests more of a selection bias.
 This is described in the discussion but was not fully explored and seems assumed by the authors.
 If there is census data available, the authors could use that determine if the results are skewed in the survey or use it for weighting the results in the survey.
 However, I would assume that this is a skewed population due to selection bias until then and focus on the symptom clusters.
 The symptom clusters should still be discernible with a skewed population given the sample size, but the prevalence estimates may not be generalizable.

 Answer 6: This is an important point raised by Reviewer 1.
 We are now presenting measures of demographic skewing of the study cohort compared with the respective regional population of COVID-19 convalescents in Results and as a Supplementary Table ….
 Univariate modeling results were additionally weighted for age and sex as described in Methods and Supplementary Table As noted by Reviewer 1, age distribution but also sex and education are highly suggestive for selection bias and which is unfortunately discernible in most of similar studies tackling COVID-19 recovery in non-hospitalized/cross-sectional cohorts.
-We are also fully aware, that the prevalence of long COVID-19, post-COVID-19 syndrome, relapse or physical performance loss hast to be extrapolated on the general convalescent population with the greatest caution and we stress this in Discussion of the revised text.
+We are also fully aware, that the prevalence of long COVID-19, post-COVID-19 syndrome, relapse or physical performance loss hast to be extrapolated on the general convalescent population with the greatest caution and we outline this in the revised discussion section.
 However, the selection bias resulted in an ‘enrichment’ of the study cohorts with participants with persistent manifestations and enabled us to explore co-occurrence of protracted symptoms and clustering of individuals.
 We included this point in the strength/limitation section of Discussion.

 Issue 7: Abstract: Methods: "International, multi-center," - while this seems potentially true it seems a little misleading.
 I'm not sure multi-center would apply and I would add that they are bordering regions.
 I would also add at least a sentence about the analytical methods and the time period of data collection.
 The phrasing in methods is more appropriate "neighboring European regions Tyrol (Austria) and South Tyrol (Italy)".
 Results – the sentence about the symptom burden is not clear.
 I would make sure it is clear that this is the number of symptoms present.
 A dash is used for an IQR but then used to denote the two regions, which is confusing.
 I would indicate "ST: XX% and STY: XX%", for example, rather than use a dash throughout the paper, as it is not a range.